The U.S. says it will stand firm against major Russian demands as tension rises

 Blinken made the remarks as he announced the U.S. had presented its formal, written response to a list of demands from Putin last month regarding European security.
 Russia has amassed more than 100,000 troops in Russia and Belarus along the border with Ukraine, sparking fears of an imminent invasion.

-U.S. ambassador to Russia John Sullivan delivered the U.S. document to the Russian foreign ministry earlier today.
+U.S. Ambassador to Russia John Sullivan delivered the U.S. document to the Russian Foreign Ministry earlier Wednesday.
 It was also shared with Congress.

 "We make clear that there are core principles that we are committed to uphold and defend, including Ukraine's sovereignty and territorial integrity, and the right of states to choose their own security arrangements and alliances," Blinken said.